Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

 Condition (2) of factorability also rules out games where $i$ has two strategies that give the same information, but one strategy always has a worse payoff under all profiles of opponents' play.
 In this case, we can think of the worse strategy as an informationally equivalent but more costly experiment than the better strategy.
-Reasonable learning rules (including rational learning) will not use such strategies, but we do not capture that in the general definition of PCE because our setup there only consider abstract strategy spaces $\mathbb{S}_{i}$ and not an extensive-form game tree.\footnote{It would be interesting to try to refine the definition of PCE to capture this, perhaps using the ``signal function'' approach of \citet{battigalli1997conjectural} and \citet{rubinstein1994rationalizable}.}
+Reasonable learning policies (including rational learning) will not use such strategies, but we do not capture this feature in the general definition of PCE because our setup there only considers abstract strategy spaces $\mathbb{S}_{i}$ and not an extensive-form game tree.\footnote{It would be interesting to try to refine the definition of PCE to capture this, perhaps using the ``signal function'' approach of \citet{battigalli1997conjectural} and \citet{rubinstein1994rationalizable}.}

-\subsection{Isomorphic Factoring}
+\subsubsection{Isomorphic Factoring}